 Aligners should be removed to eat, drink, to clean the teeth, or to have them checked by the clinician.
 Because patients are able to remove the aligners, there are no restrictions on foods that could damage the appliances.

 Clinically, aligners avoid many of the side effects of traditional fixed appliances, for example the effects on the enamel, gums and supporting tissues.
 Patients "graduate" to a new set of aligners in their treatment series approximately every two weeks.
 The aligners give less force per week and less pain than do fixed appliances (traditional metal braces).
 Fixed appliances are adjusted approximately every four to six weeks and apply greater forces.
 The aligners need visits once in 3-4 months, hence the number of visits to the clinic are fewer.

 Like traditional fixed braces, they are largely dependent on a patient's habits and their co-operation.
 The success of the aligners is based on a patient's commitment to wear the aligners for a minimum of 20–22 hours per day, only removing them when they are eating, drinking, or brushing their teeth.

-The system is more expensive than traditional wire and bracket systems.
+The system is much more expensive than traditional wire and bracket systems.

-The aligners must be removed before eating, an advantage and disadvantage depending upon the person.
-They and the teeth should be cleaned before re-inserting them afterwards.
+The aligners must be removed before eating, an advantage but also a disadvantage depending upon the person.

-The aligners are constructed of medical grade plastics, and though extremely rare, there may be cases of allergic and toxic sensitivity reactions to aligners.
-Should the treatment go off track, or patients fail to keep the aligners in for the required length of time, then the next aligner in the series will not fit, and a new set of impressions and aligners will be necessary, adding to the cost.
+Should the treatment go off track, or patients fail to keep the aligners in for the required length of time, then the next aligner in the series will not fit, and a new set of impressions and aligners will be necessary, adding to the duration and cost.